rtortori/rmlab-aci-operator/README.md

 ACI Admins are required to pre-provision EPGs with the right contract as per corporate policies. <br>
 Once the EPGs have been defined, Kubernetes admins can reference to their names as EPG Contract Masters (created EPGs will inherit contracts from those EPGs).<br>

 The operator works for Kubernetes and Openshift.
-During the CR creation, the user needs to specify whether this is a Kubernetes or Openshift cluster, in case the `openshiftProject` spec is `True`, the operator will create a Project instead of a Namespace.
+During the CR creation, the user needs to specify whether this is a Kubernetes or Openshift cluster, in case the `openshiftproject` spec is `True`, the operator will create a Project instead of a Namespace.

 ### Usage